rhafer/opencloud/services/graph/README.md

 ## Default Language

-The default language can be defined via the `OCIS_DEFAULT_LANGUAGE` environment variable.
+The default language can be defined via the `OC_DEFAULT_LANGUAGE` environment variable.
 See the `settings` service for a detailed description.

 ## Unified Role Management